simple-crypto/SMAesH-challenge/website/src/introduction.md

 The demo submission implements a textbook attack against the AES S-box output that should be easy to improve.
 We next share a few ideas of alternative strategies that could be used for this purpose:

+- Try to re-use the demo submission with fewer traces!
+This is a quick and efficient way to gain points for early candidates.
 - Exploit more leakage points: the demo targets the shares of the S-box output which lies in the combinatorial logic, but the masked states in the bitslice S-box or the output of MixColumns leak more.